Chapter 6: The Sealed Galleries

 Elias’s breath left him — a controlled exhale.
 His hands tightened once on her shoulders, briefly, and then he let go.

 “A pressure network in the rock,” he said.
 “Active.
 Regulating.
 With a pulse.”
 He looked at the wall.
-At the bare stone that looked like nothing.
 “And the mechanical system above it.”

 “Built on top of it,” she said.
 “That’s what I think.
 The pipes, the conduits, the junctions — they work because this works.
 The rock network regulates what feeds into the mechanical system.
 If the rock network fails —”